 Location: Drawing Projects UK, Bridge House, 10 Stallard Street, Trowbridge, BA14 9AE

-As Trowbridge Museum is currently closed for refurbishment, the exhibition will take place in the Drawing Projects UK gallery space at Bridge House, 10 Stallard Street, Trowbridge, BA14 9AE – just next to Trowbridge train station: www.drawingprojects.uk
+As Trowbridge Museum is currently closed for refurbishment, the exhibition will take place in the Drawing Projects UK Project Space at Bridge House, 10 Stallard Street, Trowbridge, BA14 9AE – just next to Trowbridge train station: www.drawingprojects.uk

-On the 14th of September you can meet the weavers and watch demonstrations during the Explore Art Trowbridge event, 11am – 2pm.
-There will also be programme of events.
-More details to follow.
+On the 14th of September you can meet the weavers and watch demonstrations during the Heritage Open Day/Explore Art Trowbridge event, 10am – 1pm.

 Join Mayumi Kaneko at 2pm for her Paper Textile – transforming paper into yarn demonstration.
 Booking required: Ticket Source.

 7th September: Turning wool into silk: the secret history of Tudor caps